tyfolino/ida-precip/docs/forecasting-lecture.md

 ---

 ## Forecast Model Activity: Finding heat waves
+- We are currently in a heat wave in NYC!
 - Using the same resources, can you find an area in the U.S. that is experiencing or will experience a heat wave in the next 7 days?
 - What makes you think it's a heat wave?
 - Is the heat wave expected to last for a long time?
 How long?